Types of Stepper Motor

 The permanent magnet rotor provides high torque and holding torque to ensure the motor can maintain its position even when power is off.
 Simultaneously, the variable reluctance stator allows for precise control over the speed and position of the motor.

-Another key advantage of hybrid stepper motors is their ability to maintain precise position.
-Unlike other stepper motors, that completely rely on the open-loop system, a hybrid stepper motor consists of a permanent magnet rotor and tooth stator to create a closed-loop system.
+Another key advantage of hybrid stepper motors is their ability to maintain a precise position.
+Unlike other stepper motors, which completely rely on the open-loop system, a hybrid stepper motor consists of a permanent magnet rotor and tooth stator to create a closed-loop system.

 In the closed-loop system, the magnetic field produced with the help of the interaction of the stator and rotor allows for precise control over the position of the rotor without any feedback device.
 It results in exceptionally small steps in the range of 0.9 degrees to 1.8 degrees to enable precise positioning and smooth operation.